AndreaMonnerat14/CAA-IoT_Project/README.md

 10. If all looks good, click "Download" (bottom-right corner) to burn the script to the M5Stack.
 Then, on boot, click on "app"

 Notes:
-1. If you want to return into dev mode, just reboot and click on UiFlow, then go back on M5Flow Web UI.
+1. If you want to return into dev mode, just reboot and click on UiFlow, then go back on M5Flow Web UI (or redo the whole process with settings if this is not working)
 2. Burn doesn't work for now, we'll fix it asap.
+If you want to burn it still, you can uncomment the 15th line and write your own SSID/credentials

 ## 📈 Project Architecture